jrounds/bsve/README.md

 OPTION 2.
 Skip NULL fields

-When you figure out where NULLs are located, you can skip them.
+When you figure out where NULLs are located, you can skip those keys.
 ```
 ldply( lapply(x$result[[10]]$fields, "[",  1:2), "data.frame")
 ```